-Example: You have a master list ‘XYZ’.
-All your contacts are coming into this list and you only want to send a workflow email to those contacts who have their domain at gmail.com.
-So you will create a segment with the condition:
+You have a master list ‘XYZ’.
+You only want to send a workflow email to those contacts on the list who have their domain at gmail.com.
+So, you can create a segment with the following condition:

 Contact information > domain name > contains > gmail.com.

-This filter is identical to YES/NO filter, the only difference is that you can select multiple segments in this element.
-With more segments selected, there will be more output connections that can be used or attached to a different set of elements in the Journey.
+The Case filter is identical to Yes/No filter, the only difference is that you can select multiple segments in this widget.
+With more segments selected, there are more output connections that can be used or attached to a different set of elements in the Journey.

-Example: If you select 4 segments in this filter and click ‘Save’, then you will see 5 connections.
-4 of them belong to the segments selected and the 5th one is ‘Otherwise’.
-If a contact does not fall into any segment, they will travel through the ‘Otherwise’ part of the filter to the next element attached.
+If you select four segments in the Case filter, then you will see five connections.
+Four of the connections belong to the selected segments and the fifth one is for 'Otherwise' route.
+If a contact does not go into any segment, they will travel through the ‘Otherwise’ route of the filter to the next element attached.

-When using this widget, you can divide contacts into groups and send them to a different Journey campaign, change subscription etc.
+The % Split filter enables you to split into a group of minimum 10% and a maximum of 50%.
+When using this widget, you can divide contacts into groups and send them to a different flow, such as Journey campaign, change subscription, and so on.

-This filter allows you to create groups and assign percentages manually.
-Unlike %split, you can add groups and can assign minimum 1% in this element.
+The A/B Split filter enables you to create groups and assign percentages manually.
+Unlike % Split, you can add groups and can assign a minimum of 1% in this widget.

 The following screenshot shows how the A/B Split widget appears on the canvas: